-Parent training may be provided in a variety of service delivery models (i.e., district level trainings, campus-based trainings, direct services to parent(s) in-home, or out of district staff development/conferences, etc.).
+Parent training may be provided in a variety of service delivery models (i.e., district level trainings, campus-based trainings, direct services to parent in home, or out of district staff development/conferences, etc.).

-- 1. District level trainings are provided regularly (See the Special Education Website, Parent Training Opportunities for current schedule). - Campus-based trainings are provided on campus by the Special Education Teacher, Licensed Specialist in School Psychology, and/or Speech Language Pathologist, as appropriate.
+- 1. District level trainings are provided regularly (See the Special Education Website, ParentTraining Opportunities for current schedule). - 2.
+Campus-based trainings are provided on campus by the Special Education Teacher, Licensed Specialist in School Psychology, and/or Speech Language Pathologist, as appropriate.
 A Session Summary Sheet (See Appendix) will need to be completed and uploaded to SuccessEd in the upcoming ARD after each session.
-See the IH/CB/PT Viable Alternatives for possible campusbased training topics. - 3.
-Direct in-home services to parent(s) consist of an FBISD staff member going to the home of the parent to provide direct parent training services. - 4.
+See the IH/CB/PT Viable Alternatives for possible campus based training topics. - 3.
+Direct in-home services to parent consist of a FBISD staff member going to the home of the parent to provide direct parent training services. - 4.
 Out of district staff development/conferences are considered when additional resources and training are completed.

-At the annual ARD after the provision of the IH/CB/PT services, the progress will be reviewed, and the ARD committee will determine if further training is needed.
+At the annual ARD after the provision of the IH/CB/PT services, the progress will be reviewed and the ARD committee will determine if further training is needed.

-Documenting Progress toward In-Home/Community Based/Parent Training IEPs and Services
+Documenting Progress toward In-Home/Community Based/Parent Training IEPS and Services

-Once services are deemed necessary and the ARD committee agrees upon the amount and types of services, the Program Manager, Student Support Services, Program Improvement will assign a trainer.
-The trainer is responsible for scheduling the sessions with the parent(s).
-He/she is also responsible for collecting data on the in-home, community-based and/or parent training goals and objectives.
+Once services are deemed necessary and the ARD committee agrees upon amount and types of services, the Assistant Director, Dispute Resolution and Parent Support will assign a trainer.
+The trainer is responsible for scheduling the sessions with the parent.
+He/she is also responsible for collecting data on the in-home, community based and/or parent training goals and objectives.
 The trainer assigned to the student's services is responsible for providing all documents related to progress to include data logs/charts, etc. to the student's case manager at the end of each progress reporting period (9 weeks).
-The trainer must also provide a copy to the Program Manager who oversees the services for the child (i.e. BSS, CLASS, Resource, etc.) at the end of each progress reporting period (9 weeks).
+The trainer must also provide a copy to the Program Manager for BSS/CLaSS services at the end of each progress reporting period (9 weeks).